Synchronous dynamic random-access memory: History

 SDRAM is also available in registered varieties, for systems that require greater scalability such as servers and workstations.

-Today, the world's largest manufacturers of SDRAM include: Samsung Electronics, SK Hynix, Micron Technology, and Nanya Technology.
+Today, the world's largest manufacturers of SDRAM include Samsung Electronics, SK Hynix, Micron Technology, and Nanya Technology.

 Timing

 There are several limits on DRAM performance.
 Most noted is the read cycle time, the time between successive read operations to an open row.
-This time decreased from 10 ns for 100 MHz SDRAM (1 MHz = Hz) to 5 ns for DDR-400, but has remained relatively unchanged through DDR2-800 and DDR3-1600 generations.
+This time decreased from 15 ns for 66 MHz SDRAM (1 MHz = 106 Hz) to 5 ns for DDR-400, but remained relatively unchanged through DDR2-800 and DDR3-1600 generations.
 However, by operating the interface circuitry at increasingly higher multiples of the fundamental read rate, the achievable bandwidth has increased rapidly.

 Another limit is the CAS latency, the time between supplying a column address and receiving the corresponding data.
 Again, this has remained relatively constant at 10–15 ns through the last few generations of DDR SDRAM.

 In operation, CAS latency is a specific number of clock cycles programmed into the SDRAM's mode register and expected by the DRAM controller.
 Any value may be programmed, but the SDRAM will not operate correctly if it is too low.
 At higher clock rates, the useful CAS latency in clock cycles naturally increases.
 10–15 ns is 2–3 cycles (CL2–3) of the 200 MHz clock of DDR-400 SDRAM, CL4-6 for DDR2-800, and CL8-12 for DDR3-1600.
 Slower clock cycles will naturally allow lower numbers of CAS latency cycles.

 SDRAM modules have their own timing specifications, which may be slower than those of the chips on the module.
 When 100 MHz SDRAM chips first appeared, some manufacturers sold "100 MHz" modules that could not reliably operate at that clock rate.
 In response, Intel published the PC100 standard, which outlines requirements and guidelines for producing a memory module that can operate reliably at 100 MHz.
-This standard was widely influential, and the term "PC100" quickly became a common identifier for 100 MHz SDRAM modules, and modules are now commonly designated with "PC"-prefixed numbers (PC66, PC100 or PC133 - although the actual meaning of the numbers has changed).
+This standard was widely influential, and the term "PC100" quickly became a common identifier for 100 MHz SDRAM modules, and modules are now commonly designated with "PC"-prefixed numbers (PC66, PC100 or PC133 – although the actual meaning of the numbers has changed).